TheOdinProject/curriculum/javascript/computer_science/project_linked_lists.md

 Build the following functions in your linked list class / factory:

-1. `append(value)` adds a new node containing `value` to the end of the list
+1. `append(value)` adds a new node containing `value` to the end of the list.
-1. `prepend(value)` adds a new node containing `value` to the start of the list
+1. `prepend(value)` adds a new node containing `value` to the start of the list.
-1. `size()` returns the total number of nodes in the list
+1. `size()` returns the total number of nodes in the list.
 1. `head()` should return the value of the first node in the list.
-If the list is empty, it should return `undefined`
+If the list is empty, it should return `undefined`.
 1. `tail()` should return the value of the final node in the list.
-If the list is empty, it should return `undefined`
+If the list is empty, it should return `undefined`.
 1. `at(index)` should return the value of the node at the given index.
-If there's no node at the given index, it should return `undefined`
+If there's no node at the given index, it should return `undefined`.
 1. `pop()` should remove the head node from the list and return its value.
-If it's used on an empty list, it should just return `undefined`
+If it's used on an empty list, it should just return `undefined`.
 1. `contains(value)` returns true if the passed in value is in the list and otherwise returns false.
 1. `findIndex(value)` returns the index of the node containing the given value.
 If the value can't be found in the list, it should return `-1`.
 If more than one node has a value matching the given `value`, it should return the index of the first node with the matching value.
 1. `toString()` represents your LinkedList objects as strings, so you can print them out and preview them in the console.
-    The format should be: `( value ) -> ( value ) -> ( value ) -> null`
+If the list is empty, it should return an empty string.
+The format should be: `( value ) -> ( value ) -> ( value ) -> null`.
-   If the list is empty, it should return an empty string

 #### Extra credit